Understanding WordPress Multisite Structures

 yourdomain.com/site1,yourdomain.com/site2, etc.

-Best Practices for Subdirectory Multisite
+Best practices for subdirectory Multisite

 - Use SEO-friendly slugs (e.g.,